Boris Pandža: International career

-Pandža was part of the Bosnia and Herzegovina under-21 national team together with players like Edin Džeko, Vedad Ibišević and Sejad Salihović.
+Pandža was part of the Bosnia and Herzegovina U21 national team together with players like Edin Džeko, Vedad Ibišević and Sejad Salihović.
 He captained the team on a few occasions.
 He received his first senior call up for a game against Norway on 18 March 2007.
 He made his international debut on 2 June 2007 against Turkey in a 3–2 win.
 He then became a regular member of the squad.

 In May 2014, Pandža was left out of the final squad for the 2014 FIFA World Cup.
 On 5 September 2014, he announced his retirement from the Bosnia and Herzegovina national team.

+Managerial career

+On 12 May 2024, Pandža was appointed as Široki Brijeg's caretaker manager for the remainder of the 2023–24 Bosnian Premier League season.